LucasDelfino92/morrowindsharp/modlist.md

 - [**Brutal Backstabbing**](https://www.nexusmods.com/morrowind/mods/45890) by Merlord: do more damage when stabbing an enemy from behind (based on Agility/Sneak).
 NPCs can backstab you as well.
 Mod Configuration Menu includes option for Short Blades only or all weapons.
 - [**Dahrk's Super-Sized Storage (D'sSSS)**](https://www.nexusmods.com/morrowind/mods/45147?) by Melchior Dahrk: increases the capacity of all containers (BM and TR included) by x100.
 Enough to help you sort out those pesky dwemer cogs.
 - [**Diligent Defenders**](https://www.nexusmods.com/morrowind/mods/45717?) by NullCascade: when the player or the player's companions are attacked, any companions will launch into action in defense.
+- [**Early Transport to Mournhold**](https://www.nexusmods.com/morrowind/mods/47985) by Necrolesian: allows travel to Mournhold before the Dark Brotherhood attacks begin.
 - [**Easy Escort**](https://www.nexusmods.com/morrowind/mods/45712?) by NullCascade: ensures that your followers get warped to you if they get too far away.
 Compatible with any follower from any mod, without any special script attached to that NPC.
 - [**Fix those bastard rope fences**](https://www.nexusmods.com/morrowind/mods/45741) by EJ-12 and Petethegoat: modifies collision boxes on rope-related meshes to prevent getting stuck in them, as well as the player and NPC's hitboxes, making it easier to squeeze past NPCs in tight situations.
+- [**FMI - Sane Ordinators**](https://www.nexusmods.com/morrowind/mods/47381) by PoodleSandwich: makes it so Ordinators will not kill you for wearing Indoril armor once you have been named Nerevarine by Vivec, or if you are Master or Patriarch of the Temple.
 - [**Gondolier Destinations**](https://www.nexusmods.com/morrowind/mods/42306/?) by PeterBitt: each gondolier in Vivec will now get you to all gondolier ports in Vivec.
 - [**Graphic Herbalism - MWSE and OpenMW Edition**](https://www.nexusmods.com/morrowind/mods/46599) by Stuporstar and Greatness7: automatically harvests herbs, instead of opening the container interface.
 Picked herbs will now have their meshes modified or disappear altogether (they will still respawn).
   - Also install the **GH Patches and Replacers** optional file.
 MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**: